Tien-Tien/Sellerwix-win11-PowerbiVM/README.md

 Installing win-vm-deployer

-Download the win-vm-deployer installer from Sellingwix
+Download the win-vm-deployer installer from Sellerwix

 Install the application on macOS